National election debate in English - Eindhoven News

-Eindhoven News will organise an election debate in English at the city hall on 16 November at 18:00 hrs.
-The candidates from probable parties forming the next government and candidates from the incumbent parties will be present.
+Eindhoven News is organising an election debate in English at the city hall on 16 November at 18:00 hrs.
+The candidates from parties possibly forming the next government and candidates from the incumbent parties will be present.

-Internationals have many burning questions, such as the 30% ruling, immigration policy, higher education courses in English, inflation, economic growth, childcare allowance and so on.
-Even if you’re not a citizen eligible to vote yet, it’s an opportunity to reach the policymakers and make yourselves heard.
+Internationals have many burning questions, such as inflation, taxation, housing issues, the 30% ruling, immigration policy, higher education courses in English, inflation, economic growth, childcare allowance and so on.
+The number of internationals with a vote in the Brainport region has increased significantly.
 If you have a vote, it’s all the more important that you attend the debate before you decide.

-Recently, Omzight, the leader of the NSC (Nieuw Sociaal Contract) party, said that expats control the housing market in Amsterdam because of their disposable income, enabled by the 30% tax rebate.
-Bhagaya, an expat, defends, “The disposable income because of the 30% ruling is barely sufficient to take care of the international school fees of my two children”.
-The international students, on the other hand, are concerned about housing issues, zoekjaar visum (search year visa) and the country’s economic growth.
-After all, they would like to weigh their prospects.
+The following questions and many more will be addressed during the debate.

+Is it right to convert agricultural land to neighbourhoods to solve the housing crisis?
+What are the ecological implications of doing so?

 Date: 16 November 2023